Rio Grande Valley FC Toros: Stadium

-The club has a 9,400-seat soccer-specific stadium in Edinburg, Texas for the team.
+The club had a 9,400-seat soccer-specific stadium in Edinburg, Texas for the team.
 It was set to open after the Toros played three games at the soccer complex at the University of Texas Rio Grande Valley to start the 2016 USL Season.

 The stadium was never completed for play in 2016.
 Construction of the H-E-B Park was completed during the first quarter of 2017 and the Toros played C.F.
 Monterrey from Mexico on March 22, 2017 to inaugurate their new stadium.
 The Toros lost their exhibition match against Rayados 0–3.

 The Toros won their first home game at H-E-B Park on April 12, 2017 against the Colorado Springs Switchbacks.

-Their current home record attendance is 7,820 which was set on April 29, 2017 against the Oklahoma City Energy.
+Their home record attendance is 7,820 which was set on April 29, 2017 against the Oklahoma City Energy.